Group on The London Ear

 Trinity Buoy Wharf and Secrets of the Docks

 Looking for an unusual outing for friends and family who don’t all share the same interests?
 Seeking an edifying adventure for your club members?

 Dotmaker Tours are a pleasurable and unexpected way to bring friends and family together while you’re making creative discoveries, learning about pressing contemporary issues and exploring London.
 All our tours are designed to trigger conversation and insight.
 They offer new perspectives on the city and richer ways of looking at the world at large.

 All our walking tours are available for groups throughout the year: see the list below.
-They take place in central London, the City, Greenwich, and the Isle of Dogs just south of Canary Wharf.
+They take place in central London, the City, Greenwich and the Docklands.
 They can be organised to suit your schedule.

 Whether you’d like to make your tour part of a breakfast outing or wrap it around lunch, we can advise on the best places to eat and drink nearby.

 The walks are led by fully insured guides, Rosie Oliver and Cathy Haynes.
 A life-long Londoner, Rosie founded Dotmaker Tours in 2012.
-She also works as an environmental lawyer and produces audio and video features for Tickertape Productions.
+She also produces spoken audio features for Tickertape Productions.
+Rosie has a background as an environmental lawyer.
 Cathy Haynes is an artist-curator and founding faculty member of The School of Life.
 Cathy leads A Genius Tour.